 Running since 1959, this is a very special race between Barcelona and the nearby seaside town of Sitges.
 The cars are all real period jewels dating before 1924.
 But don’t expect to see just the cars, the drivers and passengers are all required to dress up according to the time period the vehicle was built.

-It leaves from Plaça de Sant Jaume at 10.30am on Sunday, March 4th but you can admire the automobiles at the square from 8.30am onwards.
-If you are outside the city that day, you can still catch them on display on Saturday until 5pm at L’Illa Diagonal Commercial Center.
+It leaves from Plaça de Sant Jaume at 10.30am on Sunday, March 22nd but you can admire the automobiles at the square from 8.30am onwards.
+If you are outside the city that day, you can still catch them on display at L’Illa Diagonal Commercial Center from March 2nd to March 21st (except Sundays).

 It doesn’t matter if you want to run it or if you prefer to cheer on the participants, a big city Marathon is always a great community event.
 It is also a fantastic photo opportunity to get unusual shots of Barcelona as the race passes by some of the landmarks of the city like Sagrada Familia, Passeig de Gràcia or Arc de Triomf.